saicaca/fuwari/src/content/posts/covuni-experienc-draft.md

 ---

-[^documentation-tangent]: The documentation for both Godot and Rust is really good and easy to understand.
+[^tangent-documentation]: The documentation for both Godot and Rust is really good and easy to understand.
 But, Unity's and Java's official documentation is scary, and it was hard for me.
 [^search-disclaimer]: At the time of writing, this comes up when you search for "Coventry University summer school"
 [^LSP]: It's the thing that gives you the red squiggly line in your editor
 [^why-lsp-important]: This turned out to be important since the LSP kept breaking for us lol

-[^A*-tangent]: I learned A* by watching [A* Pathfinding Algorithm (Coding Challenge 51 - Part 1)](https://www.youtube.com/watch?v=aKYlikFAV4k) by [The Coding Train](https://www.youtube.com/@TheCodingTrain).<iframe width="1237" height="696" src="https://www.youtube.com/embed/aKYlikFAV4k" title="A* Pathfinding Algorithm (Coding Challenge 51 - Part 1)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-While it's on the longer side and has three parts,
-I do recommend watching it since Daniel Shiffman made it easy to understand, and, also implemented it.
+[^tangent-A*]: I learned A* by watching [A* Pathfinding Algorithm (Coding Challenge 51 - Part 1)](https://www.youtube.com/watch?v=aKYlikFAV4k) by [The Coding Train](https://www.youtube.com/@TheCodingTrain).<iframe width="1237" height="696" src="https://www.youtube.com/embed/aKYlikFAV4k" title="A* Pathfinding Algorithm (Coding Challenge 51 - Part 1)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe> While it's on the longer side and has three parts, I do recommend watching it since Daniel Shiffman made it easy to understand, and, also implemented it.

-[^crazy-machine-tangent]: I have fond memories of playing the game when i was small.
+[^tangent-crazy-machine]: I have fond memories of playing the game when i was small.
 It was very fun and I spent hours messing around in the sandbox
 [^gmtk2023-itchio]: my submission to the game jam https://pawarherschel.itch.io/cosmos-conquerors
 [^gmtk2023-github]: source code for Cosmos Conquerors https://github.com/pawarherschel/GMTK2023
 [^2-space-d-and-3-space-d]: there isn't supposed to be a space between 2 and d, and 3 and d, but for whatever reason, webstorm/intellij complains about it being 2d and 3d.
 It recommended to a non-breaking space.
 [^wikipedia-typestate]: Wikipedia article for Typestate analysis https://en.wikipedia.org/wiki/Typestate_analysis
 [^rust-book-typestate]: Encoding States and Behavior as Types from The Rust Programming Language book https://doc.rust-lang.org/book/ch17-03-oo-design-patterns.html#encoding-states-and-behavior-as-types
 [^stack-overflow-c-sharp-typestate]: https://stackoverflow.com/questions/78677699/type-state-pattern-in-c-sharp
 [^wikipedia-event-driven-fsm]: https://en.wikipedia.org/wiki/Event-driven_finite-state_machine
 [^wikipedia-event-driven-programming]:  https://en.wikipedia.org/wiki/Event-driven_programming

-[^composition-inheritance-tangent]: The professors recommended (or at least they only taught) us to make an abstract class with all the functions and then use inheritance to create actual classes for the states.
+[^tangent-composition-inheritance]: The professors recommended (or at least they only taught) us to make an abstract class with all the functions and then use inheritance to create actual classes for the states.
 Coming from Rust, composition would have been my choice rather than inheritance.